 Like many, Chris had trains as a kid.
 His dad gave him his first train set when he was 5: an N-Scale, Styrofoam base, folded loop from the Sears catalog.

 Professionally, Chris is an electrical engineer and integrated circuit designer.
-He designed microcontrollers for 12 years before being wooed to a Silicon Valley MEMs startup with an office in McKinney, TX.
 Chris has a wife and four kids who could care less about his model railroad.